harishnarain/react-aad-b2c-demo/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-# Azure AD B2C with React/Redux/MSAL.js Demo
+# Azure AD with React/React Hooks/MSAL.js 2.x Demo

-Here is a demo that I put together using the react-add-msal package created by the open source community.
+Here is a sign on page I put together to demo sign on capabilities in React with React Hooks and the MSAL.js 2.0 library.
-More information can be found here: https://github.com/syncweek-react-aad/react-aad#readme
+More information on MSAL.js 2.0 can be found here: https://docs.microsoft.com/en-us/azure/active-directory/develop/quickstart-v2-javascript-auth-code

 ## Installation